 The following presents a breakout of the sectors in which angels recently invested:

-- As mentioned, there are over 9 million latent angel investors, most of which have never been asked to invest in a private company
+There are over 9 million latent angel investors, most of which have never been asked to invest in a private company.

 What Angel Investors Look For in a Company